 Mr. O'Leary is a Director of NeoGenomics and is currently the President of US Medical Consultants, LLC.
 Prior to assuming his duties with US Medical, he was a consultant to the company and acting Chief Operating Officer.
 Prior to NeoGenomics, Mr. O'Leary was the President and CFO of Jet Partners, LLC from 2002 to 2004.
 During that time he grew annual revenues from \$12 million to \$17.5 million.
 Prior to Jet Partners, Mr. O'Leary was CEO and President of Communication Resources Incorporated (CRI) from 1996 to 2000.
 During that time he grew annual revenues from \$5 million to \$40 million.
-Prior to CRI, Mr. O'Leary was a CPA with Peat Marwick Mitchell from 1984 to 1987.
+Prior to CRI, Mr. O'Leary held various positions including VP of Operations for Cablevision Industries from 1987 to 1996.
+Mr. O'Leary was a CPA with Peat Marwick Mitchell from 1984 to 1987.
 He received his BBA in Accounting from Siena College in Albany, New York.